 Excess heating during soldering may result in different types of failures like component measling and blistering, lifted component, burned or melted insulation or burns on base materials, component creak, or damages.

-That can be sorted out by the visual inspection by the naked eye or magnification equipment and do solderability test for components by visual inspection.
+That can be sorted by visual inspection by the naked eye or magnification equipment and solderability test for components by visual inspection.

-During solder joint formation the solder amount must be not exceeding to form a solid solder joint and be concave in the inspection.
-If the solder amount in excess, the excess solder defect will not be recommended for smooth joint formation.
+The solder amount must not be exceeded during solder joint formation to form a solid solder joint and be concave in the inspection.
+If the solder amount is in excess, the excess solder defect will not be recommended for smooth joint formation.